Settlement Prices of Future Contracts

 3) Displaying the Settlement Price on a Quotepage

-When Investor/RT is set up with CQG or IBKR as live data feed, the Settlement Price can be displayed through a dedicated Custom Column that recovers the latest Close price of the "Daily" Bars.
+When Investor/RT is set up with such live data feeds, the Settlement Price can be displayed via a dedicated Custom Column that retrieves the latest Close price from the "Daily" Bar.

 This dedicated "Custom Column" is set up using a Custom Indicator with the syntax CL.1 (i.e. the previous day close) and associated with the "Daily" periodicity, as highlighted below

 You can replicate the above Custom Column definition or just import the Custom Column definition text file available here.
-Import then this File (through File > Open > Definition), and then Add the Custom Column named 01_CC_SETTLMENT on your QuotePage (through a right click on any column title cell).
+Import this File (through File > Open > Definition), and then add the Custom Column named 01_CC_SETTLMENT to your QuotePage (through a right click on any column title cell).